liquibase/liquibase-docs/README.md

 Where and how to find and modify the required html file from the url
 ====================================================================

+Start with the Content folder.
+The other folders are for styling, templates, and other site information.

-The file system hierarchy in the https://github.com/Datical/liquibase-docs.git repository mirrors the way they are presented in the https://docs.liquibase.com website.
+The file system hierarchy in the https://github.com/Datical/liquibase-docs.git repository mirrors the URL structure in the https://docs.liquibase.com website.

 For example:
-- For the file residing in **liquibase-docs/Content/commands/pro/rollbackonechangeset.html** repository
+- For the file residing in **liquibase-docs/Content/commands/pro/rollbackonechangeset.html** repository,
 - the corresponding url would be: **https://docs.liquibase.com/commands/pro/rollbackonechangeset.html**